Mrs. Padavan email: firstname.lastname@example.org

 A student must achieve an overall average of 92% or higher, with no rounding and no failures, from the third quarter of sixth grade through the end of the third quarter of seventh grade, satisfying the criterion of scholarship.

 The final two criteria are service and citizenship.
 Service involves voluntary contributions made by a student to the school or community.
-The student who demonstrates citizenship understands the importance of community involvement and demonstrates mature participation and responsibility in activities such as scouting, community organizations, or school clubs.
+The student who demonstrates citizenship understands the importance of community involvement and demonstrates mature participation and responsibility in community activities and organizations and school clubs.
+Students must participate in at least TWO school clubs or sports during both their 6th and 7th grade years, and complete at least TEN hours of community service during that same time frame.

 Students are then asked to complete an essay prompt.
 All essays must be handwritten in school during the designated time.